Ulcerative Colitis

 Ulcerative colitis is one of the forms of Inflammatory Bowel Disease (IBD).
-It happens when the lining of the colon or rectum becomes inflamed, causing problems such as abdominal pain, rectal bleeding and diarrhoea.
-Ulcerative colitis is an on-going(chronic) condition that requires careful management with the help of your doctor at the London Gastroenterology Centre.
+It happens when the lining of the colon (large bowel) or rectum becomes inflamed, causing problems such as abdominal pain, rectal bleeding and diarrhoea.
+Ulcerative colitis is an on-going (chronic) condition that requires careful management by a specialist.

 Ulcerative Colitis Causes

-The causes of ulcerative colitis aren’t fully understood, but we do know that it is associated with your immune system.
 Ulcerative colitis seems to happen when your immune system starts attacking your own cells.
 It is not, however, a typical ‘autoimmune’ disorder where the body incorrectly sees normal healthy cells as foreign and then tried to destroy them.
 Instead, scientists believe that in ulcerative colitis, the inflammation could happen because the immune system gets confused by the good bacteria that live in your gut.
 One of the ways your immune system tries to defend you is by recruiting white blood cells to your gut, which causes inflammation.
 When you have an infection, this can help to get rid of the bad bacteria.
 However, if your immune system starts attacking the good bacteria that are always present in your digestive system, the immune response lasts longer than usual.
 The inflammation starts to cause problems for your digestion, and it keeps coming back every time your immune system is incorrectly stimulated.

 Another theory is that the immune system is in fact triggered by an infection.
 It fights off the bad bacteria or virus, but it doesn’t stop.
 The immune response continues after the infection is gone, so your gut continues to suffer from inflammation.